Alte Nationalgalerie

 5 Star Rating The Gallery was just an AMAZING EXPERIENCE.
 I was astonished by amount of beautiful paintings and statues.
 The Gallery is HUUUGE.
 There are 3 floors of exhibitions and there’s a little souvenir shop on -1 floor.
 The exhibitions were breathtaking, i definitely recommend to come here.
 The souvenir shop is tiny but really cute, prices are kinda high though.
 You can buy books, chocolate, postcards and even drink coffee there.
 Museum caretakers were nice and smiled:) A big thank You to a lady at the ticket place for helping me :)) definitely a must visit in Berlin.
 10/10.

-sofiia chornobai - a month ago
+sofiia chornobai - 3 months ago

 Show More